tbates/tbates.github.io/_posts/2020-10-20-What_you_want_is_what_you_get.md

 2. These are formed from their [IQ](http://en.wikipedia.org/wiki/Intelligence_quotient"Wikipedia Entry: Intelligence quotient"), [SES](http://en.wikipedia.org/wiki/SES"Wikipedia Entry: SES"), and parental aspiration.
 	* SES effects impact on both respondent and friend's aspiration.
 3. Latent aspiration affects occupational and educational aspiration.
-4. The aspiration latent traits interact with each other.
+4. The aspiration latent traits have mutual influences on each other.

 These four choices clearly will need to be specified by the researcher.